WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Results

 We find a similar skew if we use the share of online content in a given language as a baseline.
-English is the most widespread language on the internet with 52.5\% of all content created in this language.
-The other most common languages on the internet are Spanish (5.5\% of online content), German (4.7\%), Russian (4.5\%), Japanese and French (4.3\% each).
-Thus, the shares of studies focused on English, German and French are higher than the shares of online content in corresponding languages, while Spanish and Japanese are understudied.
+English is the most popular language on the internet with ca.49\% of all content created in this language \cite{w3techs_usage_2023}.
+According to \cite{w3techs_usage_2023}, the other most common languages on the internet as of early January 2025 are Spanish (6\% of online content), German (5.6\%), Japanese (5.1\%), French (4.4\%), and Russian (3.9\%).
+Thus, among these "common languages of the internet", the shares of studies focused on English, German, and Russian are higher than the shares of online content in corresponding languages, while Spanish and Japanese are understudied.

-To sum up, algorithm auditing research is disproportionately focused on system performance in English, German, Russian and French languages.
-It is skewed compared to the distribution of the total N of speakers of these languages or of the shares of online content in these languages, especially in the cases of English and German.
+To sum up, algorithm auditing research is disproportionately focused on system performance in English and, to a much lower degree, German and Russian.
+It is skewed compared to the distribution of the total N of speakers of these languages or of the shares of online content in these languages, especially in the cases of English and, to a lower extent, German.